 Please contact us by phone or online, and give us as much information as possible.
 If the GP feels that they need to see you in person they will arrange to do this.
 We will respond to eConsults within 24 hours Monday- Friday.

 Should I wear a face mask to come into the surgery?

 Please can all patients and carers consider wearing a face covering while in our practice.
 For more information on how to use one and who is exempt please click here.

 Please wash your hands before putting your mask on and after taking it off.
 Whilst wearing your mask you should not touch your face if possible.
 We are aware some people are exempt from wearing masks or do not have access to them; these people are of course welcome to come without a mask.

 Can I still drop off my prescription at the surgery?

-If you have a prescription to drop off at the surgery, there is a box on the outside of the building for you to use.
+Yes; if you have a prescription to drop off at the surgery, there is a box on the outside of the building for you to use.
 Please do not enter the building.
-You are also able to order prescriptions online.

-Should I still attend for my annual health check?
+Should I still come in for my routine cervical screening (smear)?